nyorain/ny/doc/operation.md

 This pattern is especially useful for the data exchange functionality, e.g. for DataOffers.
 See the [dataExchange](dataExchange.md) documentation for more information.

+This gives a whole new category of guarantees certain functions must fulfill: They must be call-context agnostic and be able to be called in a nested way.

 Behind the Scenes
 -----------------